acgetchell/mundus-atrox/src/journals/fourth.md

 > "Where is Bojangle's spellbook?" asks *Wulrif*.

-> "I traded that to a Necromancer named Tsernoth from the city of Iriaebor, let's see, more than a hundred years ago.
+> "I traded that to a Necromancer named *Tsernoth* from **Iriaebor**, let's see, more than a hundred years ago.
 I do not know what happened to it after that."

 *Agatha* disappears.